railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 * total price.

-In the :guilabel:`Taxes` area at the bottom left of the invoice you will find the details of the totals calculated for different tax rates used in the invoice.
+In the `Taxes` area at the bottom left of the invoice you will find the details of the totals calculated for different tax rates used in the invoice.

 .. tip::  Tax Calculations

-	You can double-click on one of the lines in the tax summary areas in the invoice.
+	You can double-click one of the lines in the tax summary areas in the invoice.

-	Open ERP then shows you the detail of the tax charges which will form your tax declaration at the end of the period.
+	OpenERP then shows you the detail of the tax charges which will form your tax declaration at the end of the period.

 	It shows you the total that will be computed in the different parts of the legal declaration.
-This enables you to manage the declaration in Open ERP automatically.
+This enables you to manage the declaration in OpenERP automatically.

 .. figure::  images/account_invoice_tva.png